bramstroker/homeassistant-powercalc/README.md

       on_time: 12:00:00
 ```

-This will simulate the devices using 21 watts for 12 hours a day.
+This will simulate the device using 21 watts for 12 hours a day.
 The energy sensor will increase by 0.252 kWh a day.

 ## Sensor naming